-This year, Brookgreen Gardens is pleased to offer several important traveling exhibits from across the country.
+Brookgreen Gardens is pleased to offer several important sculpture exhibitions throughout the year.
 All exhibits are included in garden admission.